 - a.
-Information about available minors and minor curricular requirements can be found in the college catalog, college website or obtained from the student's advisor or department chair. - b.
+Information about available minors and minor curricular requirements can be found in the catalog, university website or obtained from the student's advisor or department chair. - b.
 Students are encouraged to discuss their interests in a minor with their advisor during registration times.
 If the student has specific questions, they can contact the chair of the department (or the designee) in which the minor is housed. - c.
-During their third semester or anytime thereafter, students may declare their intention to complete a minor by filling out the "Minor Request Form" available in the Registrar's Office. - d.
+Degree-seeing students may declare a minor as early as their first semester or anytime thereafter.
+Students declare their intention to complete a minor by completing the "Minor Request Form" available on the Registrar's Office web site. - d.
 Once the completion of all minor requirements has been verified, the minor will be recorded on the student's final transcript.
 If, at the time of graduation, a student has not completed the requirements for a minor, the minor designation will be added to the student's transcript if he or she completes the requirements for the minor within one calendar year of the graduation ceremony at which his or her most recent Messiah degree has been awarded.